-Some SAP systems can take up to 10 days to complete an SAP system copy.
+Some SAP systems can take up to 10 days to complete a SAP system copy.
 That's 10 days of unproductive time.
 Why?
-SAP does not provide the necessary tools out of the box to automate and handle the process efficiently.
-This means that you must use highly skilled BASIS staff to manage the process.
-Manual steps, along with hundreds of configuration settings, result in days - and like many organizations you have also experienced too many delays, causing non-production systems to be unavailable for days, which stalls development, testing and training activities.
+SAP does not provide the necessary tools out-of-the-box to automate and handle the process efficiently.
+This means you must use highly skilled SAP BASIS staff to manage the process.
+Manual steps, along with hundreds of configuration settings, can take days to complete-and like many organizations, you have also experienced too many delays, causing non-production systems to be unavailable, which stalls development, testing, and training activities.